 Refrain from loud, attention-drawing or discourteous behavior.

-Participation in athletics at Newport High School is a privilege and not a guaranteed right.
-Accordingly, exemplary behavior is expected at all times and in all situations throughout the year.
-Behaviors that deviate form the above-mentioned policy could be deemed as inappropriate behavior (s) that reflect in a negative manner on the Gymnastics.
-Program or Newport High School may result in a student-athlete to be disciplined.
-The discipline may range from a warning to dismissal from the team.
+Participation in athletics at Roosevelt High School is a privilege and not a guaranteed right.
+Accordingly, exemplary behavior is expected at all times and in all situations throughout the year

 Parents/Guardians/Fans:

-The essential element of character building and ethics in sports are embodied in the concept of sportsmanship and six core principles: trustworthiness, respect, responsibility, fairness, caring and good citizenship.
-Keep in mind that these are the principles we are teaching our children….together.
+The essential elements of character building and ethics in sports are embodied in the concept of sportsmanship and six core principles: trustworthiness, respect, responsibility, fairness, caring and good citizenship.
+Keep in mind that these are the principles we are teaching our students….together.

 All parents, guardians and fans will be expected to:

-Be positive role model for the gymnasts and encourage sportsmanship by showing respect and courtesy and demonstrating positive support for all players.
+Be positive role models for the gymnasts and encourage sportsmanship by showing respect and courtesy and demonstrating positive support for all players.

-Not engage in any kind of unsportsmanlike conduct with any official, coach, player, parent or Newport High School staff member such as taunting or using profane language and gestures.
+Not engage in any kind of unsportsmanlike conduct with any official, coach, player, parent or staff member such as taunting or using profane language and gestures.

-Not encourage any behaviors or practices that would endanger the health and well being of the athletes.
+Not encourage any behaviors or practices that would endanger the health or well being of the athletes.

-Treat other players, coaches, officials and spectators with respect regardless of race, creed, color, sex or ability.
+Treat other players, coaches, officials and spectators with respect regardless of race, creed, color, sex, ability or other distinguishing characteristic.

-Respect the officials and their authority during games; refrain from addressing the officials in a negative way;
+Respect the officials and their authority during games; refrain from addressing the officials in a negative way.

 Never question, discuss or confront coaches at the gymnastics meets; take time to speak with coaches at an agreed time and place.